Answers to questions about work and business in Britain, including where to find a job, basic working rights, wages, pensions and working life.

 In many public sector jobs, application forms are used instead of CVs.

 The National Living Wage is the lowest amount you can be paid per hour.
 The exact amount depends on your age and whether you are an apprentice.
-Since April 2019, the National Living Wage is £8.72 per hour for people aged 25 and over.
+Since April 2022, the National Living Wage is £9.50 per hour for people aged 23 and over.
+From April 2023 this will rise to £10.42 per hour.

-If you are aged 21-24, the National Minimum Wage is £8.20 per hour.
+If you are aged 21-22, the National Minimum Wage is £9.18 per hour (2022 figure).
 There are other rates for apprentices and younger age groups.

 The National Living Wage is not always high enough to meet living costs.
-A charity called the Living Wage Foundation has calculated that a more realistic amount is £10.75/hour in London and £9.30/hour in the rest of the UK (in 2020).
-They call this the ‘Real Living Wage’.
+A charity called the Living Wage Foundation has calculated that a more realistic amount is £11.95/hour in London and £10.90/hour in the rest of the UK (2022 figures).
+They call this the ‘real Living Wage’.

 Doing work experience (also called an ‘internship’) for a company is a popular way to build up skills and learn more about an industry.
 Sometimes companies advertise for interns.
 At other times, you might be successful if you ask them directly.